Getting Nuget CLI

 - List packages from a named source

-# NOTE: SourceName is the URL!!! nuget list -source SourceName
+# NOTE: for nuget > v 4 SourceName can be the URL or the name of the source nuget list -source SourceName

 - Remove a package source